linexjlin/sdext/README.md

 # sdext
-a simple lib for extract stories from slashdot
+a simple lib for extracting stories from slashdot

 [example](./sdext_test.go)